 Most light vehicle manufactures will specify the maximum tow ball download weight.
 This amount is usually around 10% of the towbar maximum rating.
 However, this is set by the manufacturer and can not be exceeded even if the above items suggests a higher rating is capable.

-What factors must be considered when towing a caravan?
+What factors must be considered when a motorhome towing a caravan?

 Towing capacity takes into account many considerations when determining the tow rating.
 Vehicle gradability, braking performance, major component ratings, vehicle handling characteristics to name just a few.
 Just as a person is not recommended to carry things that are heavier than him/her, the same goes for vehicles.
 However, in the case of determining the combinations’ towing limits, there are five main factors to be considered.